DT 500 ZINE Presents Exclusive Banter with Stefan: A Ritzy Peek into Philosophy, Tech, and the Future

 STEFAN: – The interest in and understanding new technology differs between developed and developing countries.
 Scandinavia and other advanced areas focus on tech from the efficiency perspective and are often afraid of disrupting old business models, leaders, and ideas.
 People in developing countries have less to lose.

-“so I believe a lot of interesting technology trends will start among people who are new to connectivity.”
+“so I believe a lot of interesting technology trends will start among people new to connectivity.”

 DT 500 ZINE: – Right vs Wrong today?